|Best full-cover||Oakley Balaclava||SEE IT||

-The best material for a ski mask for sporting use is one that allows you to stay dry while working up a sweat in the cold.
-Working up a sweat in frigid temperatures can cause a chill as wind hits your body.
+The best material for a mask for sporting use is one that allows you to stay dry while working up a sweat in the cold.
+Working up a sweat in frigid temperatures can cause a chill as the wind hits your body.
 Dri-fit polyester blends make a great ski mask due to their stretchy, breathable material.

 Worried about overheating in your ski mask?

-A half-face ski mask will allow heat to escape from the top of your head while keeping your neck, mouth, and nose, and ear region protected and warm.
+A half-face mask will allow heat to escape from the top of your head while keeping your neck, mouth, and nose, and ear region protected and warm.
 While this may not sound ideal, as temperatures rise throughout the day, you may not want something that keeps your head bundled.
 A half-balaclava is a must for full flexibility on cold days.

 When heat is trapped, your body will keep its core temperature relatively high.
 If you’re working up a sweat, you will want some body heat to release so you don’t feel overheated.
 Skiers that wear heavy-duty helmets may love the half balaclava’s ability to protect without wrapping up your entire head.

 You can still stay pleasantly warm and protected from UV rays without spending very much.
 You may not have the technical performance needed for alpine skiing, but if your needs are simpler, then a budget mask is a great option.

 Q: Can I use a ski mask for other activities?

 Ski masks are highly adaptable winter items that can be used on runs, outdoor sports, or pretty much any outdoor activity.
 If you’re looking for a sporty winter cover, a great mask will ensure you’re warm.